Beautiful Attractions in Athens

-The you can find the Byzantine And Christian Museum in the Villa Ilissia residence.
-This buildingis a national archaeological museum Athens offers visitors.
+You can find the Byzantine And Christian Museum in the Villa Ilissia residence.
+This building is a national archaeological museum and one of the major historical attractions in Athens.
 It dates back to 1848 and has several halls.
 Countless works of religious art can be seen in the museum halls, most of which are located in the basement.

 The gardens of the villa are located near the garden of Aristotle.
 These gardens contain ancient ruins, such as part of the Peisistratos canal, dating to the sixth century BC.
 In addition to visiting the museum, you can relax in the beautiful café overlooking the gardens here.